Info for Students

-Long Beach City College requires proof of full vaccination from all LBCC students who are taking in-person classes for the Spring 2022 Semester.
+Long Beach City College requires proof of full vaccination from all LBCC students who are taking in-person classes.
 If you are taking all of your classes online, you do not have to follow this vaccination requirement.
 This decision follows a similar order from California state workers, City of Long Beach employees, and the California State University system for students and employees.
 Students must be either fully vaccinated or be approved for an exemption to attend an in-person class or received any in-person student services on campus.